* Disclaimer – This Article contains Amazon Associate Product Links*

 Step 6: Solder on the motor wires to the solder joints that is directly across from the ESC wires that you just un-soldered from the ESC.
 Repeat steps 5 and step 6 until you have completed all motors and ESC’s.
 DO NOT HEAT UP THE HEAT SHRINK TUBING IN THESE STEPS.

-Step 8: Take the ESC’s and lay them on the backside of the Neewer arms and fix them to the Neewer arms using a zip tie or two.
-Repeat Step 7 and Step 8 until all the motors and ESC’s have been mounted to the Neewer arms.
+Step 8: Take the ESC’s and lay them on the backside of the Eztronics arms and fix them to the Eztronics arms using a zip tie or two.
+Repeat Step 7 and Step 8 until all the motors and ESC’s have been mounted to the Eztronics arms.

-Step 10: Once you have all the Neewer arms mounted to the PCB plate, lets begin soldering the ESC’s to the appropriate pads…
+Step 10: Once you have all the Eztronics arms mounted to the PCB plate, lets begin soldering the ESC’s to the appropriate pads…

 Take the Hot (red wire) and Ground (black wire) from the ESC and solder them to the ESC pads.
 You may, or may not have to shorten and strip the ends of those wire.
 Once you have all the ESC soldered to the PCB board, move onto step 11.